benchmark-urbanism/cityseer-api/vitepress_backup/metrics/layers.md

 <FuncSignature>data_map_from_dict(data_dict)</FuncSignature>

-Converts a data dictionary into a `numpy` array for use by `Data_Layer` classes.
+Converts a data dictionary into a `numpy` array for use by `DataLayer` classes.

 ::: warning Note
 It is generally not necessary to use this function directly.
-This function will be called implicitly when invoking [Data_Layer_From_Dict](#data-layer-from-dict)
+This function will be called implicitly when invoking [DataLayerFromDict](#data-layer-from-dict)
 :::

 <FuncHeading>Parameters</FuncHeading>

 <FuncElement name="data_dict" type="dict">

 A dictionary representing distinct data points, where each `key` represents a `uid` and each value represents a nested dictionary with `x` and `y` key-value pairs.
-The coordinates must be in a projected coordinate system matching that of the [`Network_Layer`](http://localhost:8080/cityseer/metrics/networks.html#network-layer) to which the data will be assigned.
+The coordinates must be in a projected coordinate system matching that of the [`NetworkLayer`](http://localhost:8080/cityseer/metrics/networks.html#network-layer) to which the data will be assigned.

 ```python